 Packet Loss vs. Distance Using Various WiFi Bitrates¶

-In this showcase, we perform a parameter study examining how packet error rate changes as a function of distance in an 802.11g wireless network.
+In this showcase, we perform a parameter study where we examine how packet error rate changes as a function of distance in an 802.11g wireless network.
+The packet error rate is measured at various WiFi bitrates, providing insights into the impact of different bitrates on the quality of communication over different distances.

 The network contains two hosts operating in 802.11g ad-hoc mode at 10 mW transmission power.
 One of the hosts acts as traffic source, the other as traffic sink.
 We will perform a parameter study with the distance and the bitrate as parameters.
 The distance will run between 10 and 550 meters, in 2-meter steps.
 The bitrate will take the ERP modes in 802.11g: 6, 9, 12, 18, 24, 36, 48 and 54 Mbps.
 This results in about 2100 simulation runs.